nirkoren/devopscon_backup24/README.md

-# Welcome to DevOpsCon CI/CD demo repo
+# Welcome to DevOpsCon CI/CD demo repo - Daniyah
 ## This repository contains basic Maven project with Hello-World Java war file
 In order to make it work, please follow the instructions below: